emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 Comprehensible input is critical for language learning because it is the best and only fuel for your brain's **language-acquisition** machine.
 And I use "acquisition" here very intentionally.

 **Learning _about_ a language is not the same as _acquiring_ one.** A language is not just another academic subject like history or chemistry.
+[The brain has a special dedicated "language circuit" thought to be universal to all languages](https://www.nature.com/articles/s41593-022-01115-4) and which — critically — is separate from the areas of the brain involved in the kinds of recall tasks that traditional learning usually involves.
 Using language is an ability innate to all humans.
 Memorizing the year that William the Conquerer invaded England is not.

-[The brain has a special dedicated "language circuit" thought to be universal to all languages](https://www.nature.com/articles/s41593-022-01115-4) and which — critically — is separate from the areas of the brain involved in the kinds of recall tasks that traditional learning usually involves.

 > It's not clear if the explicit knowledge we gain from _learning about_ languages actually translates into the implicit knowledge that we build as we _acquire_ them.

-Explicitly learning grammar and memorizing vocabulary teaches you _about_ your target language.
-You can use that knowledge to catch errors and correct yourself when you have lots of time — say, when you're editing a paper or writing a speech.
-But if your goal is to use the language fluently, these methods will not get your far.

-Language _acquisition_ is different.
-It is process by which your brain builds up a working mental model of a new language that it can use to spontaneously and flexibly interpret and communicate in that language.
-And the only way this happens is to receive lots and lots of comprehensible input.
+Language _acquisition_ is not like traditional learning.
+It is the unconscious process by which your brain builds up a working mental map of a new language that can be used flexibly — and unconsciously — to understand and communicate.
+And the only way to build up that map is to receive lots and lots of comprehensible input.

 When you understand material in your new language (i.e., when you receive comprehensible input), your brain uses that input to build or refine its model of the language.
 You further _acquire_ the language.